krkn-chaos/cerberus/README.md

     cerberus_publish_status: True                        # When enabled, cerberus starts a light weight http server and publishes the status
     inspect_components: False                            # Enable it only when OpenShift client is supported to run.
                                                          # When enabled, cerberus collects logs, events and metrics of failed components
+    slack_integration: False                             # When enabled, cerberus reports status of each iteration in slack channel

 tunings:
     iterations: 5                                        # Iterations to loop before stopping the watch, it will be replaced with infinity when the daemon mode is enabled